Inside this Page

 The design center meetings are where you make the home your own.
 Your own style will set your home apart from all the other homes out there.
 I hope this guide helps you prepare so you make the best decisions and have fun and not stress at these exciting meetings.
 You decided on structural options, your homesite, and negotiated incentives at contract.
 You have a realistic budget for design center options and plan to stick to it.
 Let’s go to the design center!

-Keep in mind there will be exceptions to the answers below I wanted to give you a general guide to plan ahead.
+Keep in mind there will be exceptions to the answers below.This is a general guide for planning.

 What does the builders base price include?